-We have grouped our operations into two reportable segments which are also our reporting units: Clear Aligner segment and SCCS segment.
+We have grouped our operations into two reportable segments which are also our reporting units: Clear Aligner segment and Scanner segment.

-- Our Clear Aligner segment consists of our Invisalign System which includes Invisalign Full, Express/Lite, Teen, Assist, Vivera Retainers, along with our training and ancillary products for treating malocclusion. - Our SCCS segment consists of intra-oral scanning systems and additional services available with the intra-oral scanners that provide digital alternatives to the traditional cast models.
-This segment includes our iTero scanner and OrthoCAD services and was the result of our acquisition of Cadent on April 29, 2011.
+- Our Clear Aligner segment consists of our Invisalign System which includes Invisalign Full, Express/Lite, Teen, Assist, Vivera Retainers, along with our training and ancillary products for treating malocclusion. - Our Scanner segment consists of intra-oral scanning systems and additional services available with the intra-oral scanners that provide digital alternatives to the traditional cast models.
+This segment includes our iTero scanner and OrthoCAD services.